PriortestTeam/priortestAPI/docs/report/function-execution-rate-report.md

 JOIN test_case tc ON tcjtc.test_case_id = tc.id
 WHERE tc.version IN (#{versions})
   AND tc.project_id = #{projectId}
+  AND tcjtc.run_status IN (1, 2, 3, 4)  -- 只统计已执行状态：PASS, FAIL, SKIP, BLOCKED
   <if test="startDate != null and startDate != ''">
     AND tcjtc.execution_time >= #{startDate}
   </if>